melina-leite/analysis_matrixBirds/README.md

 # Analysis

-To follow the analysis, please, run the .hmtl rendered files from 0 to 4 OR open and run the .Rmd files with the same name in the **scripts** folder.
+To follow the analysis, please, open the .hmtl files from 0 to 4 in the main folder OR open and run the original .Rmd files in the **scripts** folder.

 # Suplementary manterial/information/appendices

 The supplementary material/appendices files that accompany the mansucript are in pdf form in the folder **appendices_suppInfo**.
-The pdfs are build from the script .Rmd files, except for Apppendix 1 which is a .docx file.
+The pdfs were built from the script .Rmd files, except for Apppendix 1 which is a .docx file.

 # renv environment